nladha09/cuddly-fiesta-rhcsa/Start-Important-Tasks.md

 ![rd.break](images/rd.break.jpg)

-- At this stage, root file system is mounted in read-only mode to /sysroot & must be remounted with r/w permissions
+- At this stage, root file system ("/") is mounted in read-only mode to /sysroot & must be remounted with r/w permissions
-     - `mount -o remount, rw /sysroot` - to mount the root file system with r/w permissions
+     - `mount -o remount, rw /sysroot` - to mount the root file system ("/")with r/w permissions
-     - `chroot /sysroot` - switch /sysroot to "/" file system
+     - `chroot /sysroot` - switch /sysroot to "/" file system (executing `chroot` ON `/sysroot`)
      - `passwd` - to set the root password
      - (in the exam you will be given a password to set)
      - must trigger SELinux relabeling...
      - `touch /.autorelabel` - to relabel the SElinux contexts
-     - `exit`
+     - `exit` - exit out of root file system ("/")
-     - `exit`
+     - `exit` - exit out of /sysroot

 ![new-root-pw](images/new-root-pw.jpg)